Interview with Dr. Schechter about Mind-Body Medicine

 How are people able to follow-through with the insight and knowledge they learn in the office visit?

-Patients often leave with a set of CD’s on this subject, perhaps a DVD, and a workbook.
-Some patients are referred to specially trained psychotherapists in the Los Angeles area who collaborate with me on treating this condition.
+Patients leave with a prescribed plan of TMS home educational resources to study, which may include my books.
+Some patients are referred to specially trained psychotherapists in the Los Angeles area or elsewhere who collaborate with me on treating this condition.

 Are there follow-up visits?

 I typically recommend a follow-up visit at about three weeks after the initial consultation and for out-of-town patients I will do an email or telephone call follow-up.
 If the patient is doing great, my three-week recheck may focus on helping the patient to understand and build on her clinical improvement.
 I may encourage specific types of physical activity, more vigorous exercise, or longer walks.
 For patients who are not improving significantly at three weeks, I explore any hesitation or difficulty in accepting the diagnosis that they may be experiencing.
 We talk about how and why the diagnosis was made and try to link this to any emotional issues that they are aware of, perhaps from journaling or reflecting on the subject.
-Finally, I consider a referral to a psychologist, where appropriate, to more deeply delve into some of these matters.
+Finally, I consider a referral to a TMS specialized psychotherapist, where appropriate, to more deeply delve into some of these matters.
+I also am currently (2021) doing a Healing Group weekly along with a PsyD Psychologist.

 What feedback do you get from patients?